TheodoreAI/TheodoreAI/README.md

 - I am a programmer obsessed with programming languages.
 A few worthy mentions: Microsoft Macro Assembler (MASM), C++, JavaScript, C, Python, Bash, Rust, Haskell, Dart and looking into more.

 Let's connect?
-I am interested in helping build tools the software community needs to make programming environmentally sustainable.
+I am interested in building tools the software community needs to make programming more environmentally sustainable.

 <!---
 TheodoreAI/TheodoreAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.